NYCU-Perceptual-Signal-Processing-Lab/SDVED-TDA/Codes/README.md

 part of this release.
 Both training scripts select the schema above by column name and reject CSV files that are missing any of the 44 columns.

-## Scope

-This guide documents the currently uploaded scripts.
-There is no standalone inference script or released timbre prediction checkpoint.
-Commands below are based on source inspection; a complete training run has not been verified as part of this documentation update.

 ## Installation

 Run the commands below from `Codes/` (`cd Codes` from the repository root).